facebook/create-react-app/packages/react-scripts/template/README.md

   }
 }
 ```

+Now, when you make a commit, Prettier will format the code automatically.

 Next you might want to integrate Prettier in your favorite editor.
 Read the section on [Editor Integration](https://github.com/prettier/prettier#editor-integration) on the Prettier GitHub page.